DOGECOIN87/gor-incinerator/README.md

-# Gor Incinerator - Premium Token Burning Service
+# Gor-Incinerator.fun - Burn Junk - Get Gor - Premium Token Burning Service

 The easiest way to reclaim rent from empty token accounts on the **Gorbagana** blockchain.
 Professional service with a transparent 5% fee.